|Pilot Ensign James A. Warren, O-156661 (POW, died June 5, 1944, BNR) MI

 Warren was credited with the first official Hellcat aerial victory in the South Pacific, shooting down an enemy fighter on September 6, 1943 near the Shortland Islands.

-Grumman as Model G-50.
+Built by Grumman as Model G-50 in Bethpage, New York.
 Delivered to the U. S. Navy (USN) as F6F-3 Hellcat bureau number 25801.
 Disassembled and shipped oversea to the South Pacific and reassembled.

 Assigned to squadron VF-33.
 No known nickname or nose art.